MarzellT/face-attractivness/README.md

 `arg1` is the amount of pictures you want and args are the folders in which your pictures are.

 # Todo
+- Change model completly to predict on face_recognition 128 encodings
 Assumption: I can assume that the score of one picture of one person generalises to all pictures of this person.
 I can use this assumption to train on all images of that person to have more train data.
-- Implement training based on this assumption.
+- Implement training based on this assumption.    (check if this is done)

 Idea: I want to save all images and their rating based on above assumption.
 In my first implementation i saved all images into a list and their ratings into seperate ordered lists.